Faijur-Rahman/MusicScraperCLI/README.md

-# 🎵 Tamil Song Downloader
+# 🎵 Multi-Language Song Downloader

-Download and Manage Tamil Songs Effortlessly 🎶
+Download and Manage Songs Effortlessly 🎶

-This Python script allows you to search for Tamil movie songs on [Masstamilan.dev](https://www.masstamilan.dev/), select your desired audio quality (320kbps or 128kbps), download them, and automatically extract the songs into neatly organized folders.
+This Python script allows you to search for movie songs, select your desired audio quality (320kbps or 128kbps), download them, and automatically extract the songs into neatly organized folders.
 The original ZIP files are then cleaned up to keep your music library tidy.

 ---

 ## ✨ Features

-- **Search by Movie Name:** Easily find songs for your favorite Tamil movies.
+- **Search by Movie Name:** Easily find songs for your favorite movies.
 - **Quality Selection:** Choose between **320kbps** and **128kbps** audio quality by simply entering `320` or `128`.
 - **Smart Search Matching:** If multiple matches are found, the script presents a list of options, letting you pick the correct movie.
-- **Automated Download Location:** All your downloaded and extracted music is saved to `~/Music/Tamil/` by default.
+- **Automated Download Location:** All your downloaded and extracted music is saved to `~/Music/Language/` .
 - **Organized Downloads:** Each movie's songs are extracted into a dedicated subfolder (e.g., `~/Music/Tamil/Jailer/`).
 - **Automatic Extraction & Cleanup:** Downloads ZIP files, extracts the audio contents, and then deletes the original ZIP to save space.